Speaking through the prophet Isaiah, the Lord continues to call out to invite all of us to taste and see that He is good.

 And I will make an everlasting covenant with you—

 The sure mercies of David.
-Isaiah 55:1b,3 NKJV
+Isaiah 55:1b,3 (NKJV)

 Come to the waters – Everyone!
 The waters of life.
 God beckons us to come to Him for what truly satisfies.
-He is the Living Water that washes us clean, renews our strength and hope, and brings us new joy each day.
+He is the Living Water that washes us clean, renews our strength and hope, and brings us a new joy each day.

 Water is fundamental to life.
 God provides the rain and snow to bring forth abundant beauty and nourishment, just as He gives His living word to bless and sustain our souls.